This page is sponsored by:

 biography

-Native Texan Ron Ely was born Ronald Pierce in 1938.
-In The mid 1950s, he enrolled at the University of Texas, but he soon made his way to California.
+Ron Ely Native Texan Ron Ely was born Ronald Pierce on June 21, 1938.
+In the mid 1950s, he enrolled at the University of Texas, but he soon made his way to California.
 After signing with 20th Century Fox in the late 1950s, Ely appeared in small roles in several films and television shows, including the films South Pacific and The Remarkable Mr. Pennypacker and the TV series How to Marry a Millionaire (1957-1959; with Merry Anders, Barbara Eden, and Lori Nelson).
-And in 1960 Ely was cast in the CBS series The Aquanauts, but the show was cancelled after just one season.
+And in 1960 Ely was cast in the CBS series The Aquanauts, but the show was canceled after just one season.
 Several more films followed, but his big break didn't come until 1966, when the 6'4" actor was cast in the role of Tarzan for the TV series of the same name.

 Ron ElyRon ElyRon ElyRon ElyRon Ely